• If you are citizen of an European Union member nation, you may not use this service unless you are at least 16 years old.

 The goal of the pediatric curriculum is to provide FP residents with learning opportunities that will enable them to develop or refine knowledge, skills and attitudes necessary to

 1. See at least 75 patients in the month (both R1s and upper levels).
-This is from an RRC pediatric ED requirement.
+This is from an ACGME pediatric ED requirement that we need to track.
 We track these by looking at notes so you don't need to log them

 2. Diagnose and manage common pediatric disorders